My Story About a very strange dude...

 When I was about 11 years old, I wanted to make better games for my Ti-86 calculator.
 So I learned Z80 assembly language and got to work.
 During this time, I discovered electronic music and the Rubik's Cube, and my life was forever changed.
 I learned how to solve the cube in under 18 seconds on average, which was in the unofficial top 10 of the world at that time (now it wouldn't even be close).
 I would listen to electronic music on my Grado headphones and code and cube all day while talking to like-minded people from around the world.
 Nerdy, I know, but it's the kind of person you're dealing with here.
 I was also an avid actor and consummate Simpsons fan, acting in my school's improv comedy troupe and performing for hundreds to thousands routinely.
 I also wrote a stage adaptation of the movie Hook, performing as the lead role for a packed house.

 Arts, humor, technology, the future.
 These are the things that shape my world.

-Forget Game of Thrones, Lord of the Rings, and Downton Abbey.
-My world has always been that of the future - The Fifth Element, the Matrix, 2001, Blade Runner...
+Forget Game of Thrones, Lord of the Rings, and Downton Abbey; I love thinking about the future - The Fifth Element, the Matrix, 2001, Blade Runner...

 As a child, I instantly saw the world of possibilities—and the world of challenges—that new technology would bring.
 I was hooked.